experimentalpolitics/immigration/material/design.md

 3. 1-3 times each month
 4. At least once a week
 5. Every day

-G3b
-How would you describe the ethnic mix of your current neighborhood where you live?
-Would you say it is mostly White, mostly Black, mostly Hispanic, mostly Asian, A mix of people from different racial groups, or something else?

-1. Mostly white (Skip to G3.1)
-2. Mostly black (Skip to G3.1)
-3. Mostly Hispanic or Latino (Skip to G3.1)
-4. Mostly Asian (Skip to G3.1)
-5. A mix of people from different racial groups
-6. Something else (Skip to G3.1)
-7. DON’T KNOW (Skip to G3.1)
-8. REFUSED (Skip to G3.1)

-G3c.
-Would that be mostly white and black, mostly white and Hispanic, mostly Hispanic and Black, or something else?

-1. Mostly white and black
-2. Mostly white and Hispanic
-3. Mostly black and Hispanic
-4. Something else.
-8. DON’T KNOW
-9. REFUSED

 ### Block 2: Political attitudes & participation